-Given the constraints of Singapore’s small footprint and limited farming capabilities, it’s a fact that not all food can be sourced locally.
-Opt for the next best alternative then!
+There are increasingly more eco-friendly suppliers despite Singapore’s small footprint and limited farming capabilities.
+For food that cannot be sourced locally, opt for the next best alternative!
 Look to overseas suppliers who adopt environmentally-friendly practices or support fair trade whenever possible.

 This is applicable to eggs and meats, and this practice denotes a method of farming where farm animals can roam freely outdoors.

 Whether local or offshore, your fish and seafood should come from fisheries that maintain sustainable practices, and you could make this a selling point on your menu.
 Try exploring the options from the local fish market, if you don't already do so.
 You may also consider eco-farm fisheries that do not overfish.
 Be sure to read about a company's aquaculture policies before committing.

 Sponsoring ethically-friendly events or companies and organisations